ecmwf/metview-python/docs/grib.rst

 .. py:function:: mask(fs, area)

-   For each field in ``fs`` creates a field containing grid point values of 0 or 1 according to whether they are outside or inside the ``area``.
+   For each field in ``fs`` creates a field containing 0 or 1 values according to whether a grid point is outside or inside the ``area``.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`